We are not a “volume” or “cookie-cutter” practice. We devote time to each file and to learning about and getting to know our clients.

 We will review your finances with you, discuss a plan to protect your rights and to work towards your goals, help you anticipate the issues, advise you as to a fair resolution, and work through the trial process if needed.

-Each case is different and each client is different – we work closely with each client to understand each case.
+Each case is different and each client is different – we work closely with each client to understand each case and what is best for each client.

 “Equitable distribution” is more akin to “fair” than “equal.”
 The property of parties to a divorce will fall into two basic categories:

-“Marital property.”
-(Although some property can be in both categories).
+- Some property can be in both categories.

 These rules apply despite one party or the other being designated as the owner or titleholder of the property.